-Message: Undetermined length string to extend information on an error should this be necessary.
+Message: String of indeterminate length to expand information about an error should this be necessary.

-1.2.4 Normal Termination
+1.2.4 Normal termination

 The end of a transfer is indicated with a DATA packet of 0 to 511 bytes.
 This packet must be acknowledged with an ACK packet (like all other DATA packets).